Developer(s) – Naughty Dog

-Released in a bid to compete with both Super Mario 64 for the Nintendo 64, and the subsequently cancelled Sonic Xtreme for the Sega Saturn, Crash Bandicoot was an attempt to establish a stable mascot upon the advent of Sony’s first foray into console gaming.
-It was met with both critical and commercial success, and would lead to the development of two sequels and a spin-off kart racing game before the developmental rights were acquired by Traveller’s Tales, but the first four games in the series was, and always will remain must-have titles for the original PlayStation, and in my opinion, it started off very positively.
+Released in a bid to compete with both Super Mario 64 for the Nintendo 64, and the subsequently canceled Sonic Xtreme for the Sega Saturn, Crash Bandicoot was an attempt to establish a stable mascot upon the advent of Sony’s first foray into console gaming.
+It was met with both critical and commercial success and would lead to the development of two sequels and a spin-off kart racing game before the developmental rights were acquired by Traveller’s Tales, but the first four games in the series were, and always will remain must-have titles for the original PlayStation, and in my opinion, it started off very positively.

 Graphics – 8/10

 Though it may not have aged particularly well for a fifth-generation game, the strong points concerning the game’s visuals lie in the amount of diversity in level design, which is positively comparable to any game in either the Mario or Sonic series; one of many factors making it a strong competitor against the two.
 The boss designs are also wonderfully varied, ranging from a pair of mad scientists, a potoroo gangster, an overweight tribal chief, and an insane kangaroo in a straitjacket.

 Similar to Donkey Kong Country in its map system and progression, although it is indeed a pretty linear game, it’s still very enjoyable to play.
 But what separates the first game from the sequels it would eventually spawn is in its pretty stern level of challenge.
 But much to my delight, it does this without being too unforgiving.
 At first, I thought this game could have possibly been seen as a 3D throwback to the likes of Castlevania and Mega Man on the NES, but thankfully, this game’s difficulty isn’t that harsh.

 Controls – 10/10